JeffreyDinackus/react-practice-projects/README.md

 My React Course

 Support
-Find the Content Useful?
-You can always buy me a coffee

 Folder Structure
 node_modules Contains all dependencies required by the app.
 Main dependencies also listed in package.json